lucabrunox/experiments/README.md

 ## Experiments and random stuff

-This repo contains some notes about setting up K8s, ingresses and apps in a non-conventional way.
+This repo contains some notes about setting up K8s cluster on EC2+ECR without EKS to see how fast it can be.
+EKS can take between 10 and 15 minutes to boostrap a cluster.

-For example:
-- Using K8s on EC2 without EKS
-- Using a raw Nginx config without using K8s ingress.
+Below is a changelog of this repo.

 ### Day 1: Set up Terraform with a remote backend